Giov3ss/PowerProtein/README.md

 - **Product & Updates:** Subscribers stay informed about the latest product releases, company news and updates.
 - **Relationship Building:** Regular newsletter provide an opportunity to establish a relationship with subscribers.

-## Links
+### Links
 - [PowerProtein Business Page](https://www.facebook.com/profile.php?id=61550231692079)
-- [PowerProtein Newsletter Signup](https://powerprotein-cd417ed27158.herokuapp.com/products/) go to the footer website and subscribe to our Newsletter.
+- [PowerProtein Newsletter Signup](https://powerprotein-cd417ed27158.herokuapp.com/products/) go to the footer on website to subscribe to our Newsletter.

 ## SEO Strategy
 In our SEO strategy, I worked on optimizing our website to increase its visibility in search engines.
 I took specific steps to refine our keyword selection, optimize descriptions and titles, and intentionally incorporate keywords into our content.